aws-samples/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

 1. Confirm that the browser shows a JSON result that no longer includes `Shadowfox` in the list of Unicorns.

+## Unit Testing our API

+Now that we have a working API, let's consider what steps we can take to ensure that we prevent bugs from creeping into our code.
+As you can see, manual testing of our API has a couple of issues; we have to wait for the build process to complete and it takes a human being to go through the steps to verify the API works using the API Gateway service.
+It would be faster and more reliable to have an automated process that can perform this verification, and it would be even better to have these checks integrated into our build processes.

+The repository you cloned in the steps above already include a set of tests that verify the functionality of our Lambda functions, so we won't need to write them from scratch.
+In the below steps, we will install the tools necessary to execute these tests, fix an issue that we discover has crept into our code, and take steps to ensure these issues won't crop up again in the future.

+### 1. Install the testing tools and run our unit test

+1. Change directory to your local **uni-api** Git repository if you aren't already there.

+1. Install the development tools needed to run unit tests using Node Package Manager:

+    ```
+    npm install
+    ```

+1. Now that the tools have been installed, let's run our unit testing tool.
+Since the code for this project was written in Nodejs, we're using the Mocha test framework (https://mochajs.org/).
+This was already registered in our `package.json` file, so it was installed automatically in the previous step.

+    ```
+    node_modules/.bin/mocha
+    ```

+Our suite of tests will then run, and we will discover that there's an issue in our code!
+One of our Lambda functions is not returning the correct response when we attempt to read a non-exitent unicorn's data.

+### 2. Fix our unit test failures.

+Let's examine the output of our test run.
+We see that the test expected that we would return the standard "404" error code if we attempted to read a unicorn that did not exist in the system, and instead our Lambda code returns a "500."
+Let's fix that.

+1. Using a text editor, open `app/read.js` and navigate to the end where we construct our response.
+We will see that, where we specify the status code to return, we use the existence of a retured item to determine whether we return a 200 (OK) or a 500 (server error) code.

+1. Change the code to return a 404 (resource not found) status code instead of a 500.

+1. Now that we have fixed our code, let's verify the behavior by re-running our unit testing tool:

+    ```
+    node_modules/.bin/mocha
+    ```

+1. Verify that there are no errors reported by our test run.

+### 3. Ensure our tests are run during our builds

+Having this testing framework in place ensures that the exact same set of steps are run every time we test our code.
+However, we are still running this test manually.
+Let's configure our CodeBuild environment to run these tests for us every time a build is performed.

+1. Using a text editor, open `buildspec.yml` and navigate to the `build:` section.

+1. We have discovered that our nemesis, Chet, has disabled our unit tests!
+Why, Chet, why?!
+To fix this, uncomment the line that executes the `mocha` command so our unit tests will be run during the build.

+1. Using your Git client, add the local changes to the Git index, commit these changes with a message, and push our local changes to the repository.
+For example:

+    ```
+    %> git add -u
+    %> git commit -m "Enabled unit tests and fixed issues."
+    %> git push
+    ```

+### 4. Verify the tests are run during the build

+1. In the AWS Management Console, click **Services** then select **CodeStar** under Application Services.

+1. In the list of projects, select the `uni-api` project by clicking its name.

+1. In the dashboard view that is presented to you, scroll down until you can see the "Continuous Deployment" tile.

+1. Ensure that the most recent execution of the Build step took place after you committed the code in the steps above.
+If you have just committed your changes it may take a few minutes for your changes to be detected and executed.

+1. Once the Build step has completed, click the `CodeBuild` link inside the step to view the CodeBuild project and build history.

+1. Scroll down to the "Build History" section.

+1. Click the entry for the most recent build to view the details of the build.

+1. Scroll down to the Build logs section.

+1. Inspect the build log, looking for a section that begins with `Running command mocha` and reports the results of the test pass (should be `5 passing`).

 ## Completion

 Congratulations!
 You have successfully created a Continuous Delivery Pipeline using CodePipeline to automate the deployment of the Unicorn API.
 In the next [X-Ray Module](../3_XRay), you will integrate AWS X-Ray to demonstrate how to troubleshoot the Unicorn API.